AchiniWathsala/Forecasting_Paddy_Production/README.md

 **Pre-processing:** Data cleaned and indexed by date using `pandas`.
 Stationarity checked with the Augmented Dickey-Fuller (ADF) test; ACF/PACF plots used to support model order selection.

-**Train-test split:** 80:20 for ARIMA, SARIMA, Holt's, Holt-Winters, and Random Forest.
+**Train-test split:** 80:20 for ARIMA, SARIMA, Holt's, Holt-Winters and Random Forest.
 A 70:10:20 train-validation-test split for LSTM.

 **Forecasting models:**
 | Model | Approach |